MarvinAmine/UDEMY_READER/UCs.md

    * Analysis panel shows the short stem and other fields; **Key triggers** are collapsed by default and appear just above Tags (light styling).
    * Keyword highlighting after Analyze or cached restore:
      * Question stem: neutral highlight from `key_triggers`.
      * Answers: green highlight on correct options, red on incorrect, using `bad_phrases` when available, otherwise `key_triggers`.
+   * “Why?” bubbles: a pill on each answer opens a bubble with the same reasoning as the analysis panel (correct = best-answer reason; incorrect = “why wrong” reasons, falling back to bad phrases).

-3. **Toggle**
+3. **Toggles**
-   * Popup toggle `Keyword highlighting` (`czHighlightEnabled`, default on).
-   * Turning it off removes highlights immediately; turning it on reapplies highlights from the last analysis without re-running the LLM.
+   * `Keyword highlighting` (`czHighlightEnabled`, default on) controls spans only.
+Turning it off removes highlights immediately; turning it on reapplies from cached analysis without re-running the LLM.
+   * `Show “Why?” bubbles` (`czWhyEnabled`, default on) controls pills/bubbles independently of highlighting.
+Turning it off removes pills; turning it on rebuilds them from cached analysis.

 4. **Persistence**
-   * Simplified snapshots and last analyses are cached locally so highlights can be reapplied after toggles or cached restores.
+   * Simplified snapshots and last analyses are cached locally so highlights/pills can be reapplied after toggles or cached restores.

 ### Edge Cases

-* If LLM output is missing/malformed, skip highlights quietly.
+* If LLM output is missing/malformed, skip highlights/pills quietly.
-* If no bad phrases for a wrong option, fall back to key triggers.
+* If no bad phrases for a wrong option, fall back to key triggers/reasons.
-* If highlighting is off, skip spans; re-enable reapplies from cache.
+* If highlighting is off, skip spans but still show “Why?” bubbles if enabled.
+* If “Why?” is off, suppress pills even if highlighting is on.
 # UC6 – Post-Question Explanation Compression & Rule Extraction